nwchemgit/nwchem-wiki/Relativistic-All-electron-Approximations.md

 ## Zeroth Order regular approximation (ZORA)

 The spin-free and spin-orbit one-electron zeroth-order regular approximation (ZORA) have been implemented.
+ZORA can be accessed only via the DFT and SO-DFT modules.
 The use of relativistic effects with ZORA can be invoked by specifying:

 ` ZORA [<string (ON||OFF) default ON>`